New Zealand Campervan Holiday With Kids: Before You Book

 Really, we think you will find a great balance of both no matter which option you take!

-kids in campervan at night
+kids in campervan at night with blanket on their lap.

 Watching a DVD while mum and dad make dinner

 Taking a family campervan trip is an incredible experience whether you are visiting New Zealand, Australia, Europe, North America, Asia, Africa or anywhere else!
-Camper vans can be a budget way of having both your accommodation and transport in one and also giving you a space to call ‘home’ for a few days or weeks as you embark on your family van life experience.

 We hope our experience helps you plan your own New Zealand family holiday by motorhome or campervan!